maciej-ka/eat-code/readme.md

 ### Javascript
 Convert numbers to a difference array, as that way batch adding can be faster
 (by just modifying two values).
 Then binary search for solution, on each step:
-- cloning diff array
-- applying queries and
-- checking is step passing
+cloning diff array, applying queries and checking is step passing
 [solution](./3356/1-js/solution.js)
 [submission](https://leetcode.com/problems/zero-array-transformation-ii/submissions/1572410492/)
 88% (53ms)